Pan de Muerto Recipe

 Add the softened butter and knead at medium speed until it forms a rough dough that doesn’t stick to the bowl (about 3-4 minutes).

 Form a ball with the dough and place it in a greased container.
-I used the bowl of my mixer which I first coated with butter.

 A large ball of dough placed on a buttered bowl.

-Slightly butter a working surface and place the dough on it, then divide it into 6 portions the same size; use a kitchen scale for this purpose.
+Slightly butter a working surface and place the dough on it, then divide it into 6 portions the same size.
+Use a kitchen scale for this purpose.

 Shaping a ball with pan de muerto dough.

-Place the dough balls in a large baking tray lined with parchment paper or lightly buttered.
+Now, place the dough balls in a large baking tray lined with parchment paper or lightly buttered.

 All six balls of dough placed on a baking tray.